 Definition of “caregiver”

-A person who offers or is assigned to offer significant help or support, in order to meet the needs and contribute to the integrity and well-being of a loved one.
+A person who offers significant help or support, on a continuous or occasional basis, in order to meet the needs and contribute to the integrity and well-being of a loved one.

 Definition of “accompanying person”

 A noteworthy person who provides timely support to a loved one during her/ his visit or stay in the hospital.